-In complying with recommendation 7.3, the CEO and Chief Financial Officer (CFO) have provided the following written declarations in accordance with section 295A of the Corporations Act.
+In complying with recommendation 7.3, the CEO and CFO have provided the following written declarations in accordance with section 295A of the Corporations Act:

-- that the Company's financial reports are complete and present a true and fair view, in all material respects, of the financial condition and operational results of the Company and Group and are in accordance with relevant accounting standards. - that the above statement is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the board and that the Company's risk management and internal compliance and control is operating efficiently and effectively in all material respects in relation to financial reporting risks.
+- that the Company's financial reports are complete and present a true and fair view, in all material respects, of the financial condition and operational results of the Company and Group and are in accordance with relevant accounting standards - that the above statement is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the board and that the Company's risk management and internal compliance and control is operating efficiently and effectively in all material respects in relation to financial reporting risks.

-PRINCIPLE 8: REMUNERATE FAIRLY AND RESPONSIBLY Remuneration Committee
+PRINCIPLE 8: REMUNERATE FAIRLY AND RESPONSIBLY

+Remuneration Committee

-The remuneration committee is currently comprised of Peter C Farrell (Chairman), an independent, non-executive director, Michael A Quinn, a non-executive director and John W Holaday, the Managing Director.
+The remuneration committee is currently comprised of Peter C Farrell (Chairman) and Michael A Quinn, both independent, non-executive directors, and John W Holaday, the Managing Director, CEO and Chief Scientific Officer (CSO).
+Whilst Dr. Holaday sits on the remuneration committee, he does not participate in decisions relating to his own performance and remuneration.